VertigoOne1/securia/README.md

 age + sops + helm + vscode

-The idea is to create a simple portable way to allow secret decryption to CICD systems regardless of "provider".
+The idea is to create a simple portable way to allow secret decryption to any CICD systems regardless of "provider".

+Typically

 - Github Actions -> Secrets/EnvSecrets/RepoSecrets
 - Azure DevOps -> Secrets / Keyvaults
 - AWS -> Vaults
-- etc -> etc
+- GCP KMS -> secrets

-You end up customising for each and they both have slightly different interactions.
+You end up customising CICD for each and they both have slightly different interactions and requirements and flows.

 A simple "local-dev-managed" way would be to use SOPS and AGE, and setting up an identity each for the provider(s).

+Set up the right way, this extends to any pipeline provider and system as the same process applies.

-You then only need to provide that identity to the provider as a secret, instead of the secrets for the applications.
+You then only need to provide the AGE identity to the provider as a secret, instead of the secrets for the applications.

 They can then decrypt any secrets using SOPS/helm rather than you managing the secrets at the provider.

+In future, this can be swapped easily to use a cloud key providers to encrypt and decrypt, thus allowing much bigger teams of people to contribute while still being CICD agnostic and define access via provider/arn role based security.

 ## AGE + SOPS